ModGardenEvent/gardenbot/README.md

-# GreenBot
+# GardenBot
- Multi-purpose Discord bot for the Greenhouse Discords.
+Multi-purpose Discord bot for the Mod Garden Discord and Events.